 Morocco is a truly beautiful country that I would encourage any woman to visit.
 It’s so rich in culture, home to some of the most friendly and hospitable people and there’s a colourful adventure around every corner.

-So, take the leap, book the trip and follow these 14 solo female safety tips – you’ll be just fine!
+So, take the leap, book the trip and follow these 14 important tips for solo female travel in Morocco – you’ll be just fine!